2023 PPC Landing Page Pricing: How Much Do the Best PPC Landing Pages Cost?

 You also have the option to hire freelancers.
 These are people who have design experience and can help you create PPC landing pages.
 Freelancers get paid per hour or per project.

-Generally, freelancers can cost anywhere from $75 – $300 per hour for a project.
+Generally, freelancers can cost anywhere from $100 – $2000 per project, but for a quality landing page, you can expect to pay upwards of $300.
 Every time you need a landing page created, you can expect to pay this amount.
-Time spent on projects can vary depending on the intricacy of your landing pages and skill levels of the freelancers.

 The biggest drawback with freelancers is that you must reach out to them every time you need to change elements on your landing pages or need new pages.
 Additionally, you will need to constantly monitor the pages yourself to ensure they are driving the best possible results.